Objectives and competences

 Prerequisits

-Final exam - the written examination may be replaced by two intermediate tests.
-Regular attendance at lectures and tutorials (at least 70%) is a prerequisite for taking the mid-term tests.
+Regular attendance at lectures and tutorials (at least 70%) is a prerequisite for taking the midterm exams.

-Final exam - students may gain additional bonus points by actively participating in lectures and tutorials, which will be added to the points obtained in the written examination or in the intermediate tests (up to a maximum of 10% of the written examination).
+Written exam - students may gain additional bonus points by actively participating in lectures and tutorials (in-class participation), which will be added to the points obtained in the written examination or the midterm exams (up to a maximum of 10% of the written examination).